A moment of your time ... for the innocent, voiceless and forgotten

 BOMB kills another 74 in Syria.
 Famine claims thousands in Somalia.
 Unicef estimates 29,000 children under five dying each day.

-The statistics wash over us in a torrent of daily headlines.
 Having worked in newsrooms for 15 years, frankly I’ve become numb to it.
 Call it a defense mechanism or just desensitization, it’s actually a helpfully protective function that allows one to continue to operate each day amid the ceaseless horrors over which we have no direct control.

 Yet, periodically, a small detail or anecdote emerges with a sobering and horrifying reminder of the innocent, voiceless and forgotten humanity behind the numbers.